 Conclusion: Writing the UPenn Supplemental Essays

-If you’re not interested in any of Penn’s specialized programs, you’re done at this point.
-You don’t have to apply to any specialized programs—it won’t impact your chances of admission to Penn in any way.
+- If you’re not interested in any of Penn’s specialized programs, you’re done at this point.
+You don’t have to apply to any specialized programs as it won’t impact your chances of admission to Penn.

-If you are interested in one of Penn’s specialized programs, you’ll need to write either one or two essays (or, for the Dental Program, five) explaining this interest and why this program would help you achieve your goals.
+If you are interested in one of Penn’s specialized programs, you’ll need to write at least one additional essay explaining this interest and why this program would help you achieve your goals.

-For all of these essays, research and specificity are key.
-Penn is looking to see that you’re passionate in whatever area you would like to study, and they want to know why you’re interested in Penn’s specific programs.
+- For all of these essays, research and specificity are key.
+Penn is looking to see that you’re passionate in whatever area you would like to study, and they want to know why you’re interested in UPenn’s specific programs.

-They’re also ensuring that you’re a great fit for their highly competitive, selective programs—so, choose your words wisely.
-Be sure to seek feedback and polish your essays to a shine.
+They’re also ensuring that you’re a great fit for their highly competitive, selective programs, so choose your words wisely.
+Be sure to seek feedback and polish your essays until they shine.

-By following these tips, you can stand out from Penn’s highly competitive crowd of applicants!
+By following these tips, you can stand out from UPenn’s highly competitive crowd of applicants!